BuilderIO/partytown/docs/index.md

 While full webapps "can" run from within Partytown, it's actually best intended for code that doesn't need to be in the [critical rendering path](https://developer.mozilla.org/en-US/docs/Web/Performance/Critical_rendering_path).
 Most third-party scripts fall into this category, as they're not required for the first-paint.
 Additionally, the asynchronous nature of most third-party script works well with Partytown, as they can lazily receive user events and post data to their respective services.

 Below are just a few examples of third-party scripts that might be a good candidate to run from within a web worker.
 The goal is to continue validating commonly used services to ensure Partytown has the correct API, but Partytown itself does not hardcode to any specific services.
-Help us test and join the conversation in [Partytown's Discord](https://discord.gg/bNVSQmPzqy)!
+Help us test and contribute to this page in Github when you find good working scripts!

 - [Google Tag Manager (GTM)](https://marketingplatform.google.com/about/tag-manager/)
 - [Google Analytics (GA)](https://analytics.google.com/)